-A Citizen Of Nowhere by Seth Lynch (Salazar Book 1)
+A Citizen Of Nowhere by Seth Lynch (The 3rd Republic Novels : Volume 1)

 Salazar is an English detective haunted by his experiences of the Great War, who wiles away the days playing chess and taking on as little work as possible.
 When the alluring Marie Poncelet hires him to find a missing man he quickly realises it's a case he wishes he'd refused.

 Finding a missing man isn't anything like finding a man who doesn't want to be found and Gustave Marty has covered his tracks with a smokescreen that will push Salazar beyond the limits of physical endurance and to the edge of insanity.

 As he's drawn deeper into the shadowy underbelly of the City of Light, Salazar's closed, structured world is blown apart by the arrival of a friend from his pre-war youth, the beautiful Megan Fitzwilliam, whose tenderness and love of life is a stark contrast to the brutal violence that lies within him.

 When that violence threatens to engulf them both, Salazar must seek redemption or lose the very thing that has finally made his life worth living.

 Published in a new edition for 2019 A Citizen Of Nowhere is the 1st volume of Seth Lynch's 3rd Republic Novels.

 PRAISE FOR CITIZEN OF NOWHERE